Paxos (computer science): History

-Reconfigurable state machines have strong ties to prior work on reliable group multicast protocols that support dynamic group membership, for example Birman's work in 1985 and 1987 on the virtually synchronous gbcast protocol.
-However, gbcast is unusual in supporting durability and addressing partitioning failures.

-Most reliable multicast protocols lack these properties, which are required for implementations of the state machine replication model.

-This point is elaborated in a paper by Lamport, Malkhi and Zhou.
+Reconfigurable state machines have ties to prior work on reliable group multicast protocols that support dynamic group membership e.g. Birman's work in 1985 and 1987 on the virtually synchronous gbcast protocol. gbcast is uncommon in supporting durability and addressing partitioning failures.
+Most reliable multicast protocols do not have these properties which are required for implementations of the state machine replication model.
+This point is discussed in a paper by Lamport, Malkhi and Zhou.

 Paxos protocols are members of a theoretical class of solutions to a problem formalized as uniform agreement with crash failures.
 Lower bounds for this problem have been proved by Keidar and Shraer.
 Derecho, a C++ software library for cloud-scale state machine replication, offers a Paxos protocol that has been integrated with self-managed virtually synchronous membership.
-This protocol matches the Keidar and Shraer optimality bounds, and maps efficiently to modern remote DMA (RDMA) datacenter hardware (but uses TCP if RDMA is not available).
+This protocol matches the Keidar and Shraer optimality bounds and maps efficiently to modern remote DMA (RDMA) datacenter hardware.
+It uses TCP if RDMA is not available.